 Notes

-Add a little bit of water to the dough at a time.
-We don’t want to add too much water otherwise the dough won’t have flaky layers.
+• Add a little bit of water to the dough at a time.
+We don’t want to add too much water otherwise the dough will become too wet and we won’t have flaky layers.

-The dough won’t form a ball when mixing with a fork, after you added most of the water, use your hands to press the dough into a slightly firm but soft and malleable dough.
+• The dough won’t form a ball when mixed with a fork.
+After you added most of the water, use your hands to press the dough into a slightly firm but soft and malleable dough.